If a genie pops out of an IKEA floor lamp and asks about your dream house, how would you respond?

 Benefit of Owning #2: Financial leverage

 Financial leverage allows people to acquire assets that they can’t afford with their existing assets, by leveraging money from other people or institutions (ahem, banks).

 Here’s the official definition from Investopedia:

 Leverage is an investment strategy of using borrowed money – specifically, the use of various financial instruments or borrowed capital – to increase the potential return of an investment.

 The concept is simple, but almost too good to be true if you think about it.

-Forking over only 20%, 10%, 5% and sometimes even 0% of the purchase price upfront could buy you a home – the bigger the leverage (i.e. the more you borrow), the greater the return on investment.
+Forking over only 20%, 10%, 5%, and sometimes even 0% of the purchase price upfront could buy you a home – the bigger the leverage (in other words, the more you borrow), the greater the return on investment.